BayLeaf AI Playground

 Beyond UCSC

 BayLeaf is open source, built in a municipalist spirit: it serves one campus, not the entire higher education sector.
 The architecture is not UCSC-specific, but it is intentionally local: designed to be copied and remixed to fit the needs of other campuses, not scaled into a platform that governs them.
+This is the prefigurative counterpower move: build small, autonomous systems that embody the values you want to see, rather than waiting for centralised infrastructure to be reformed from within.

 If you're evaluating AI tools for your campus, read the case for universities owning their own AI infrastructure, or explore the source.